 3. Palace of Fine Arts

 This Roman styled dome looks fantastic at golden hour, the Palace of Fine Arts is a scenic park especially great for engagement or wedding photos.
 Along with its iconic dome there is a pond surrounding the dome and plenty of flowers to photograph.

 Pier 7 offers fantastic views of the Bay Bridge and the SF city skyline.
 Located right downtown you can line up the pier with the Transamerica Pyramid.
 The pier is also lined with street lamps that is great for night photography.
 It’s also popular for photographers to line up the circle arms in the benches down their pier.

 Seals!
 Pier 39 is known for seals that lay out on wooden planks on the bay.
 If you’re walking the whole bayside of San Francisco you can’t miss it.

-If you love photographing waves and current Baker Beach offers incredible views of the Golden Gate Bridge.
+If you love photographing water Baker Beach offers incredible views of the Golden Gate Bridge.
 Make sure to bring a coat since it’s usually chilly on the beach at night.
 On a sunny day it can also be hard to find a spot in the parking lot so prepare accordingly.

 Note: Most of Baker Beach is a nude beach so don’t be surprised if you see nude people sunbathing on a nice day here.
 I don’t recommend using your camera if nudists are there since it’ll make people uncomfortable.
 Luckily it’s typically empty at night.

 8. Golden Gate Overlook